Adopted citizen jailed for rapes of Auckland sex workers

 Justice Davison told Nzohabana "It's clear you would have severely traumatised [your victims]" but was not satisfied preventative detention was required for the first-time offender.

-The two woman did not wish to make an victim impact statement, while a pre-sentence report indicated Nzohabana "isn't a particular good candidate for rehabilitation".
+The two women did not wish to make an victim impact statement, while a pre-sentence report indicated Nzohabana "isn't a particular good candidate for rehabilitation".

 Tait said Nzohabana will likely return to Burundi upon his release.